 Suggested Emphasis: If people make fun of us then pray for God’s help.

-Memory Verse: “Is any one of you in trouble?
-He should pray.”
+Memory Verse: “Is anyone among you in trouble?
+Let them pray.”
 James 5:13a

 |Background Study||Way to Introduce the Story||The Story|

 The kings of Israel continued to come and go.
 Elisha died during the reign of Jehoash (13:20).
 King Jehoash attacked Jerusalem and plundered the temple (14:11-14).
 King Zechariah (not the prophet) was assassinated and replaced by Shallum who was, in turn, assassinated by Menahem.
 His chief officer, Pekah, assassinated Pekahiah.
 Pekah besieged Jerusalem.
 Finally, during the reign of Hoshea, Israel was taken captive by the King of Assyria.
 2 Kings 17:7-23 explains how Israel’s sin led to her destruction.

 The kingdom of Judah had its own problems but at least it did have some kings who followed the Lord.
 Hezekiah had a difficult job when he became king.
 His father, Ahaz, had been weak and wicked, leading the people to worship idols instead of the true God (2 Kings 16:2-4).